asreview/asreview-makita/README.md

 ### Prerequisites:

 ```
-Python 3.11 recommended; compatible with Python 3.8 to 3.12.
+Requires Python 3.8 or higher.
 ```

 ### Install the Makita extension with pip: